cosmonaut-ai/cosmonaut-infra/README.md

 - Ensure `AWS_ROLE_ARN` is set in GitHub repository secrets
 - Verify the OIDC provider exists in AWS (see step 1 above)
 - Check that the IAM role exists and has the correct trust policy
-- Ensure the GitHub repository name matches the `github_repo` variable in your Terraform configuration
+- Ensure the GitHub repository name matches one of the entries in the `github_repos` list variable in your Terraform configuration

 ## Architecture